Wabinab/xenoblade-chronicles-2/src/20_bana.md

 The group found Giga Rosa at the hanger.
 The two sidekicks of the Queen were protecting her.
 The Queen asked Giga Rosa, "Who are you, villain?!
 Is this some **underhanded Ardainian trick?!**"

-Bana was controlling from inside, replying via its speaker, "**WRONG!** But also right!
+Bana was yet again docked on the head of Giga Rosa, relayed via his speaker,  "**WRONG!** But also right!
 Truth is complicated! **ANYHOW, HERE- is where Queen die.
 IF IT LOOK LIKE QUEEN KILLED BY MOR ARDAIN, ME IN THE MONEY AGAIN!!!**"

 The Queen recognized "_That voice..._ **Bana**, from the Argentum Guild."